Heart of the West ADV Route

--- Private-property issues are no more, and continual on-the-ground verification keeps it up to date.
+-- Land-access issues are no more, and continual on-the-ground verification keeps it up to date.

--- Supplementary tracks have been added -- and continue to be added -- to help travelers tailor their trip to their personal interests and itineraries.
+-- Supplementary tracks have been added -- and continue to be added -- to help travelers tailor the trip to their own interests and itineraries.

 One 2013 H.o.W. ride report that reflects these changes -- inmate Tragic Overlander's fast-paced tale of an international team's apparent attempt at an ADV land-speed record -- can be found here.
 Just be ready for a lot of :poser

 You also can read reports by inmates DolphinJohn, Zeegman, Bigdon, CaseyB and DonS.

 As those ride reports illustrate, duly adjudicated inmates will find: